awarenessxz/react-containerize-env/README.md

 ## Summary

 1. Nginx vs Node image
+    - nginx container image is much smaller.
+        ```bash
+        REPOSITORY    TAG      IMAGE ID       CREATED       SIZE
+        react-nginx   latest   7eaf2c6ed9fe   2 hours ago   78.2MB
+        react-node    latest   e3d69785a855   2 hours ago   478MB
+        ```
-    - nginx container image is much smaller and faster.
+    - nginx container image is much faster.
-    - nginx uses the static build which makes it hard to replace environment variables in run-time.
+    - nginx uses the static bundles which makes it hard to replace environment variables in run-time.
-2. Set environment variables in run-time.
-    - Node:
-    - Nginx:
+2. Build-Time vs Run-Time
+    - Instead of building 3x times (one for each environment), we only need to build once.
+This greatly cut our build and deployment time.

 ## References